Munford Water Authority, Inc.

 C. Temporary Turn On/Turn Off Fee: Customers with a current account who desire to have water turned on or off temporarily for the purpose of checking for leaks or repairing leaks, or other incidentals, will pay a trip fee of $10.00 for each trip.

-F. Fines and Penalties: A $150 fine, as well as other penalties deemed reasonable by Management and/or Board of Directors, will be charged to anyone found guilty of removing a lock when a meter has been locked off by the Authority.
+F. Fines and Penalties: A $150 fine for first offense, $300.00 for 2nd offense, as well as other penalties deemed reasonable by Management and/or Board of Directors, will be charged to anyone found guilty of removing a lock when a meter has been locked off by the Authority.

 The Service Availability w/Tap fee to a new residential customer for a ¾” tap not previously served by the system at the service address will be charged the following: